martin-eden/willy/ReadMe.markdown

   As for all of my projects, I do changes when I have mood for this or inspiration.

-  First four-wheels rover (3 or 4 incarnations) was made in 2016 in Moscow, Russia.
-Plywood, jigsaw.
+  Four-wheeled rover (3 or 4 incarnations) was made in 2016 in Moscow, Russia.
+Plywood, AutoCAD, jigsaw.

-  Two-wheels rover was made in 2023 in Mississauga, Canada.
-Solid wood, CNC.
+  Two-wheeled rover (2 or 3) incarnations was made in 2023 in Mississauga, Canada.
+Solid wood, Fusion, CNC.

   Code design definitely can be improved (namespaces, classes) but current "just works" state is okay for me.

 2023-12-12, Canada